davebenson/doom4-walkthrough/README.md

 ### Hell Knights
 These are brutal melee attackers.

-They will jump toward to very fast.
+They will jump toward you very fast.

 It is best to approach them right after an attack (Super Shotgun, Gauss Cannon) then back-off - a kind-of dance, or just use the Chainsaw which'll definitely kill them if you have fuel.

 ### Summoners
 These red-dressed ladies fire intense energy beams along the floor.
-Fortunately, the shot come with a pre-shot, so if you see a short red flame running along the ground, get away from it.
+Fortunately, the shot comes with a harmless pre-shot, so if you see a short red flame running along the ground, get away from it.

 The Rocket Launcher / Lock-On's Multi-Target Upgrade requires 5 kills on Summoners, so if you want to get that upgrade, you'll want to kill every summoner with lock-on rockets.
 That said, this upgrade isn't particularly useful.